developeron29/P2JTrans/README.md

 A PL/SQL to Java translator to convert PL/SQL code to java using ANTLR v3.3 and StringTemplate

 Note- This is under development and does not translates all the PL/SQL constucts into Java.
-Contribute to help make it a ful fledged PL/SQL to java translator
+Contribute to help make it a full fledged PL/SQL to java translator

 #Run